budomik/hugobasic/content/sustainability-statement.md

 +++
 HUMANKIND HAS NOT WOVEN THE WEB OF LIFE.
 WE ARE BUT ONE THREAD WITHIN IT.
 WHATEVER WE DO TO THE WEB, WE DO TO OURSELVES.
 ALL THINGS ARE BOUND TOGETHER.
 ALL THINGS CONNECT.

 \-Chief Seattle 1854

-My first considerations will always be to:

-\-Operate in a sustainable manner.

-\-Remember that the Earth does not belong to us, we belongs to the Earth.

-\-Buy local and work with local suppliers.

-\-Stay involved in training and mentoring with local organizations.

-\-Adhere to all occupational health & safety requirements.

-\-Contribute to the local community however and whenever possible.

-\-Encourage & Celebrate diversity and inclusiveness.

-\-Promote environmental awareness.

-\-Use technology to meet virtually when possible.

-And, of course, stop at local farm stands and buy lemonade form children whenever possible!